elves/sample-plugin/README.md

 2. Add Go source files to form a `main` package.
 The package should export a variable named `Ns` that represents an Elvish namespace.

-    You also need to add a `main` function, but it will not be executed, so you can leave it empty.

     See `main.go` in this repository for an example.